Fifth Third Bancorp Raises Holdings in Pentair plc (NYSE:PNR)

 Pentair Announces Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, August 4th.
-Shareholders of record on Friday, July 21st will be issued a $0.22 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, August 4th.
+Investors of record on Friday, July 21st will be issued a dividend of $0.22 per share.
 This represents a $0.88 annualized dividend and a yield of 1.34%.
 The ex-dividend date of this dividend is Thursday, July 20th.
-Pentair’s dividend payout ratio (DPR) is currently 29.53%.
+Pentair’s dividend payout ratio is presently 29.53%.

 Pentair Company Profile